 San Diego, California

 Elhom is a senior majoring in political science with a global studies focus and minoring in history.
-She is also a member of the Honors program.
+She is also a member of the Honors College.
 Elhom studies migration and forced displacement and hopes to attend graduate school after completing her undergraduate degree at Westminster.
 Elhom is the coordinator of the East High School College Mentoring program and in her spare time, enjoys reading and baking.

 Jenny Hargis is a senior at Westminster pursuing a degree in nursing.
 She has been on the Student Activities Commission and works on campus as the strength and cardio desk attendant at the Health and Wellness Center.
 She spends her summers in northern Minnesota guiding canoe trips and spending as much time as she can outdoors.
 She also enjoys singing, trying new foods, and relaxing in her hammock.